Clíodhna: Associated families and legends

-Surviving traditions of Clíodhna in narrative and poetry associate her with the O'Keeffes and O'Donovans.
+Surviving traditions of Clíodhna in narrative and poetry associate her with the O'Keeffes (Ó Caoimh or Keefer) and O'Donovans.
 The latter, originally from Uí Fidgenti in North Munster with its own traditions, where their original goddess was Mongfind, later moved south to Carbery on Cuan Dor Harbour, Clíodhna's traditional abode on the South Munster coast, and she then features in poetry associated with them.
 The O'Keeffe narrative tradition is more extensive, and Clíodhna has other Desmond associations too.